All you need to know about frequencies on which drones use in work

 As defined in Wikipedia, FPV is likewise understood as RPV or videotape piloting method.
 It is a method used to control

 an RC Vehicle from a driver's or pilot's point of view.
 Over the past periodic years, the sudden spike in the service of Drones or Unmanned Aerial Vehicles has also expanded the usefulness of FPVs, which are most typically operated to drive these things.

 The “Drone or UAV” is either driven or piloted by a remote from the First Person's perspective that is delivered via wireless technology onto the pilot’s goggles or monitor.
 More complex versions of drones include a pan and tilt camera controlled by a gyroscope sensor in the Pilot's goggles fitted with two onboard cameras that enable a 3D view.

-Let’s take a look at the basics of Radio Frequencies:
+Radio FrequenciesLet’s take a look at the basics of Radio Frequencies:

-Phantom 1 – This UAV operates at 2.4 GHz.
-If you plan on adding an FPV, then you must do
+UAV operates at 2.4 GHz.
+If you plan to add an FPV, you must do

-Phantom 2 – This drone uses the 2.4 GHz RF for the control set and thus you must use
+This drone uses 2.4 GHz RF for the control set, and thus you must use

-control and 2.4 GHz for FPV, smartphone app connection and telemetry.
+control and 2.4 GHz for FPV, smartphone app connection, and telemetry.

 Thus, if you buy a Phantom drone or any other drone without a camera, you must use an FPV device with a 5.8 GHz frequency and vice versa to get a smooth experience.
-It is worth noting that both the RF signals are considered LOS or Line of Sight signals, which means that they will not function if there is any barrier in between the Drone and your Remote Control.
+It is worth noting that both the RF signals are considered LOS or Line of Sight signals, which means that they will not function if there is any barrier between the Drone and your Remote Control.
 It is best to fly a drone in areas where you can see it with the naked eye.
 Otherwise, you might end up damaging or losing your drone altogether.